mickpl311/mickpl311/README.md

 - 👀 I’m interested in cryptocoins and DeFi
 - 🌱 I’m currently learning validators nodes
 -   Currently running a Zora node, a Berachain node and a Warden protocol node
--   Waiting for Elixir V3 to be available, will also soon run eigenLayer node
+-   Will also soon run eigenLayer node
 - 💞️ I’m looking to collaborate on running nodes also considering becoming full time prod validator
 - 📫 How to reach me :
   * Discord : @mickpl31
   * Twitter : @mickpl31
-  * Telegram : @elPedroDeLaVega
+  * Telegram : @giorgio_P